sous-chefs/ark/README.md

 Does the fetch-unpack-configure-build-install dance.
 This is a modified  verion of Infochimps awesome install_from cookbook [http://github.com/infochimps-cookbooks/install_from].
 The main ark is fairly complex as it encompasses a lot of functionality.
-Simpler LWRPs such as ark_put, ark_dump, and ark_extract have been added.

 Given a project `pig`, with url `http://apache.org/pig/pig-0.8.0.tar.gz`, and the default :path of `/usr/local`, this provider will